AIFictionFact/Projects_2021_G4-Hand_Drawn_Sudoku_Solver-/README.md

 -- Testing and training data downloaded from this page ==> https://www.aicrowd.com/challenges/ai-for-good-ai-blitz-3/problems/sudoku/dataset_files

 -- MNIST dataset to train NN using strategies from lab 2 to recognize hand-drawn digits

+-- Hough Lines Transformation for straightening image pseudocode and general explanation: https://sbme-tutorials.github.io/2019/cv/notes/4_week4.html

+-- extract_digit(cell) function is NOT USED, however it comes from https://github.com/jayaramanjay97/AI_Crowd_Blitz_-3/tree/master/SUDOKU -- did very well on this challenge

 HOW TO RUN THE PROJECT: